 awards + books.
 Lisa Albin's two products for Offi were each awarded Interior Design Magazine's Best of Year Awards "Product of the Year Honoree."
 In 2012, the Mod Lounger was awarded in the category of Outdoor Seating and in 2013, the Otto was awarded in the category of Outdoor Lounge Furniture.
 The Mod Rocker was awarded Honorable Mention by the 2006 I.D.
 Magazine Annual Design Review.
 The collection earned a 2005 Good Design Award from The Chicago Athenaeum / Museum of Architecture and Design.
 Iglooplay is featured in Designed for Kids: A Complete Sourcebook, by Phyllis Richardson (Thames + Hudson, 2008); Toys for Kids: Childhood is the Most Beautiful of All Life's Seasons, by Patricia Masso (Tectum Publishing, 2008); and Ultimate New York Design by Anja Llorella Oriol (TeNeues Publishing, 2007) and in: The Lazy Environmentalist: Your Guide to Easy, Stylish, Green Living by Josh Dorfman (Harry N. Abrams, Inc. Publishing, 2007)

 Lisa Albin earned her Bachelor of Architecture from The Rhode Island School of Design in 1990.
 After assisting landscape architect Alexandre Chemetoff in Paris and artist Vito Acconci in Brooklyn, Albin spent the next 10 years designing residential interiors and feature films in NYC (for such directors as Bette Gordon and Phil Joanou) and worked at Pierce Allen on architectural and interior projects.
 Inspired by her young children and after a seminar at Haystack Mt.
 School of Crafts in Maine, Albin turned to children's furniture, launching Iglooplay in 2005.
 That same year, Iglooplay exhibited prototypes at Brooklyn Designs and The International Contemporary Furniture Fair.

 Albin has taught at Parsons School of Design and has guest-lectured at Columbia University, School of Visual Arts and The Cooper-Hewitt Museum's after school program.
-Through her design practice, Lisa Albin Design, she continues interior and furniture design work and develops proposals for grade school classrooms and public spaces for children.
-Albin lives in Brooklyn with her husband and two daughters (the design consultants!).
+Through her design practice, Lisa Albin Design (www.lisaalbin.com), she continues interior, furniture and textile design work and develops proposals for indoor and outdoor multi-age public spaces.

 Eileen Mullin; GenuineClass